ssbm-oro/racetime-obs/README.md

 #### Experimental Features

 * Media player: Automatically play a sound (either on stream, to your speakers, or both) based on race events, such as when the race updates, a chat message is posted, when the race starts counting down, or when you finish.
+The first version of this release will probably just have options for playing a sound when you finish and when the race starts until a better interface can be developed.

 ### Ideas for future development